veluca93/hpmor/README.md

 [![Book6](covers/thumbnail10-Book6.png?raw=true)](https://drive.google.com/drive/folders/0B4xgL7G7xKPJMXdSUzVrN3JiSWc?usp=sharing)

 # Printing books
 I printed mine using [epubli](https://www.epubli.de/).
 The book size matches their "notebook" format.

+For some reason, epubli rejected the PDF of the third book (`hpmor-3.pdf`), so I [reprocessed](#building-the-pdfs) the file into `hpmor-3-fixed.pdf` and that one worked.

 # Building the PDFs
 All the necessary files (fonts, etc.) are included in the repository.
 The code compiles with LuaLaTex.
 XeLaTeX should also work but there might be formatting issues such as bad letter and word spacing.
 I used LuaLaTex 0.95.0 from TeX Live 2016.